 - unless the Directors shall in their discretion otherwise decide, the limit of the Association’s liability shall apply irrespective of whether the accident or occurrence involves the actual or threatened escape of oil from one or more ships and to all claims brought by the Member or joint Members in respect of the chartered ship in respect of such accident or occurrence.
 If the aggregate of such claims exceeds that limit, the liability of the Association for each claim shall be such proportion of the oil pollution limit as each such claim bears to the aggregate of all such claims.

 - Unless the Directors shall in their discretion otherwise decide, if the chartered ship provides salvage or other assistance to another ship following a casualty, a claim by the Member who entered the entered ship in respect of oil pollution arising out of the salvage, the assistance or the casualty shall be aggregated with any liability or cost incurred in respect of oil pollution by any other entered ship similarly engaged in connection with the same casualty when such other ships are insured by the Association in respect of oil pollution.
 In this circumstance the limit of the liability of the Association to the Member who entered the chartered ship shall be such proportion of the greater oil pollution limit as the claim of that Members bears to the aggregate of all such claims insured by the Association which arise directly or indirectly out of the casualty.

 4. Want of Due Diligence

-If liabilities, losses, or expenses are incurred as a result of want of due diligence by the Member, his managers, superintendents or onshore management, then the Directors may, in their discretion, reduce the liability of the Association to the Member to extent that such want of due diligence has, in their opinion, caused the liabilities, losses or expenses concerned.
+- If liabilities, losses or expenses are incurred as a result of want of due diligence by the Member, his managers, superintendents or onshore management, then the Directors may, in their discretion, reject or reduce the liability of the Association to the Member to the extent that such want of due diligence has, in their opinion, caused the liabilities, losses or expenses concerned.